cameronduff/ai-hedge-fund/README.md

 ## License

-MIT License - see LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**What this means:**

+- ✅ Free to use for commercial and personal projects
+- ✅ Free to modify and distribute
+- ✅ Free to use privately
+- ❗ No warranty or liability
+- ❗ Must include original copyright and license notice

+Copyright (c) 2025 Cameron Duff